 Dropbox is a tool for storing, organizing, and sharing information -- documents, links, photos, and more -- which can then be accessed from multiple devices.
-The terms of Dropbox state that users can choose to share files with specific other people with whom they can collaborate and interact, and that basic user information, such as name and email address, will be visible to those people.
+The terms of Dropbox say that users can choose to share files with specific other people with whom they can collaborate and interact, and that basic user information, such as name and email address, will be visible to those people.
 According to the terms, the vendor collects personally identifiable information when users sign up for an account.
-The terms state that information collected is used to provide, improve, and promote their service, and that information is shared with third parties for the purposes of the service.
-The terms also state that Dropbox takes responsibility for the actions and omissions of its third-party subcontractors and sub-processors.
+The terms say that information collected is used to provide, improve, and promote their service, and that information is shared with third parties for the purposes of the service.
+The terms also say that Dropbox takes responsibility for the actions and omissions of its third-party subcontractors and sub-processors.

 Every privacy rating includes an overall score.
 A higher score (up to 100%) means the product provides more transparent privacy policies with better practices to protect user data.
 The score is best used is as an indicator of how much additional work a person will need to do to make an informed decision about a product.

 |Basic Score||Full Score|

 The privacy evaluation process summarizes the policies of an application or service into concern categories based on a subset of evaluation questions that can be used to quickly identify particular practices of a vendor’s policies.
 These concerns are composed of evaluation questions that can be used to calculate scores relative to that concern.

 |Ads & Tracking: Prohibiting the exploitation of users' decision making process||36||45|

 |School Purpose: Following student data privacy laws||0||0|

 |Individual Control: Controlling data use||NA||60|